The Voice Kids (Polish TV series): Season 5 (2022)

 The fifth edition of The Voice Kids premiered on February 26, 2022.
-All three coaches from the previous season returned in the new season.
+All four coaches from the previous season returned in the new season.
 The show was hosted by Tomasz Kammel, Ida Nowakowska, Antoni Scardina and Oliwier Szot, replacing Jan Dąbrowski.
 The winner was Mateusz Krzykała from Team Cleo.

 Season 6 (2023)

-The sixth edition of The Voice Kids is set to premiere on February 25, 2023.
-All three coaches from the previous season are set to return in the new season.
-The show will be hosted by Tomasz Kammel and Ida Nowakowska.
+The sixth edition of The Voice Kids premiered on February 25, 2023.
+All four coaches from the previous season returned in the new season.
+The show was hosted by Tomasz Kammel and Ida Nowakowska.
+On April 29, 2023, the winner was announced to be Martyna Gąsak from Team Dawid.
+This was the last season to feature Kwiatkowski as a coach.

+Season 7 (2024)

+The seventh edition of The Voice Kids premiered on February 24, 2024.
+Cleo and Tomson & Baron returned as coaches.
+On July 26, 2023, it was announced that Natasza Urbańska would replace Dawid Kwiatkowski in the seventh season of the show.
+The show was hosted by Tomasz Kammel and Ida Nowakowska.
+On April 27, 2024, the winner was announced to be Michell Siwak from Team Natasza.